Nerite Snails: Expert Care Guide & Tank Set Up For Beginners

 One thing to remember: there is no one species of “nerite snail.”

-They can be found along coastlines on the Atlantic, Indian and Pacific Oceans.
+Many different species of nerite snails are sold in the aquarium trade and all come from the Neritdae family.
+In the wild, they can be found along coastlines on the Atlantic, Indian and Pacific Oceans.

-In the wild, most nerites live along coastlines where rivers empty into the ocean.
+Most nerites live along coastlines where rivers empty into the ocean.
 They’re thought to migrate back and forth between salt and brackish water as they feed, grow and reproduce.

 A few species live strictly in freshwater, but they’re very much in the minority.